dannsam/xenko-docs/manual/graphics/materials/material-attributes.md

 ## Tessellation

-Real-time tessellation use a HW feature of the GPU to massively subdivide triangles in order to increase the realism and potential of deformations of the surface geometry.
+Real-time tessellation uses a HW feature of the GPU to massively subdivide triangles.
+This increases the realism and potential of deformations of the surface geometry.

 | No tessellation                                                        | Flat tessellation                                                      | Point normal tessellation                                              |
 | ---------------------------------------------------------------------- | ---------------------------------------------------------------------- | ---------------------------------------------------------------------- |